 Looking for the perfect side dish?
 These Sweet and Salty Brussels Sprouts are crispy, saucy, flavorful, and easy to whip up, making them the best sidekick to any main dish!

 This lick-your-fingers-worthy vegetable recipe will turn even the pickiest of eaters into Brussels sprouts lovers.
 How do I know?
-You’re lookin’ at an ex-green-veggie hater here and I can confirm I now crave these delectable brussels sprouts often!
+You’re lookin’ at an ex-green-veggie hater here and I can confirm I now crave these delectable brussels sprouts— and often!

 This sweet and salty brussels sprouts recipe has been a gateway to actually truly enjoying the vegetable, and I now make both these and Maple Balsamic Brussels Sprouts on the regular!

-- Brussels sprouts.
-You can buy them on or off the stalk.
+You can buy the brussels sprouts on or off the stalk.
 Check here for tips if you are removing Brussels sprouts from the stalk.

 Sweet and Salty Brussels Sprouts Tips and Tricks